-Repeat buyers (those that throughout the years have bought at least once on the platform) represented approximately 40.1% of the total active buyers and those made purchases on two or more days in the last 12 months of 2018.
+Repeat buyers (those that throughout the years have bought at least once on the platform) which represented 49% of the total active buyers as of September 2022.

-Etsy’s success as a platform though depends upon the habitual buyers, or those who have spent $200 or more and made purchases at least six days in the last year.
-As of 2018, habitual buyers grew to 2 million, increasing of 21.7% compared to 2017.
+Etsy’s success as a platform depends upon the habitual buyers or those who have spent $200 or more and made purchases at least six days in the last year.

 - Homewares and home furnishings.

 - Jewelry and personal accessories.

 - Paper and party supplies.

 - And the beauty and personal care.